jorbDehmel/lammps_ARBFN/README.md

 J Dehmel, J Schiffbauer, Colorado Mesa University 2024/25 (MIT License)

+# For More Help

+If this document is not sufficient for your needs, more documentation can be found [here](./docs/manual/main.md).

 ## Motivation and Abstract

 When dielectric colloidal Janus particles are placed in